 Eat at Mallee Fowl

-Oh, I wish I had been able to do this one, but alas they are only open from Thursday to Sunday.
-Mallee Fowl is a themed restaurant out in the scrub.
-We pulled in to take a look, and it looked appropriately quirky for a restaurant amongst the Mallee trees.
-The restaurant runs entirely off grid, and has been named the best themed restaurant in Australia.
+On my first visit to the Riverland I was so disappoint to find the Mallee Fowl closed.
+It is a themed restaurant out in the scrub, running entirely off grid, and has been named the best themed restaurant in Australia.
 Originally opened in 1997, it’s now the oldest restaurant in the Riverland.

 Look for the Town Murals